Boarders/slick-blog/site/posts/halting1.md

 We therefore conclude that no such $\rm{h}$ can be written in Haskell and so we cannot tell (in general) whether a term of type $\mathrm{Natural}$ will diverge or not.
-We should note that there is nothing special about $\mathrm{Natural}$ in this argument and we could have picked any type containing at least two distinct terms along with some ability to compare for equality.
+We should note that there is nothing special about $\mathrm{Natural}$ in this argument and we could have picked any type containing at least two distinct terms along with some ability to compare terms for equality.

 Thank you for reading!
-Hopefully this has demonstrated the unity of ideas between the lambda calculus and a language such as Haskell and the naturality of studying computability theory from this perspective.
+Hopefully this has demonstrated the unity of ideas between the lambda calculus and a functional language like
+Haskell and the naturality of studying computability theory from this perspective.
 In the [next post]( to do ), we will formalise this argument in Agda.